 3-4 cloves of garlic peeled and slightly crushed

-Grind half of the flax seed and mix with the whole seeds.
+Mix the milled flax seed with the whole seeds.
 Soak these for an hour in 1 1/4 cups of filtered water.
 Stir after about 15 minutes to make sure all seeds are absorbing liquid

 Put all ingredients in a food processor bowl and blitz until well mixed and sticky looking.

-Spread out on dehydrator covered with baking sheet.
+Spread out on dehydrator tray covered with an appropriate non-stick or.
 This volume covers two of the trays of my round dehydrator.

 These can also be dried in a very low oven, again on a baking sheet.
 Parchment or greaseproof baking paper won’t work as it will stick to the crackers.